Biden prepared to express frustrations to Netanyahu in phone call Thursday - KESQ

 There has simply been no “shift in policy,” the senior administration official said.
 “What there has been is a shift is the president’s frustrations.”

-While the deaths of the World Central Kitchen aid workers will serve as the urgent backdrop for Thursday’s call, Biden is also expected to discuss with Netanyahu a number of other issues in addition to the need to better protect humanitarian aid workers in Gaza.
+While the deaths of the World Central Kitchen aid workers will serve as the urgent backdrop for Thursday’s call — which wasn’t previously on the books and was scheduled after the incident, a source familiar told CNN — Biden is also expected to discuss with Netanyahu a number of other issues in addition to the need to better protect humanitarian aid workers in Gaza.
 They include ramping up humanitarian aid entering Gaza, the ongoing hostages and ceasefire deal talks, as well as the US’ concerns about a potential ground incursion into Rafah.

 The Biden administration, in private conversations with the Israel Defense Forces and members of the Israeli government, has demanded that the military make changes to the way information is transmitted about where aid workers are stationed, according to a US official, and the president plans to communicate that in no uncertain terms in his phone call Thursday with Netanyahu.